Rainbow Butterfly Unicorn Kitty

 Rainbow Butterfly Unicorn Kitty, officially shortened to RBUK (/ɑːrbʌk/, ARR-buk), is an animated television series created by Rich Magallanes and Melissa Reale (Note: Rich Magallanes receives a "series created by" credit, while Reale receives no credit.) and based on a concept by Reale.
 It was co-developed by Magallanes and Mark Palmer.
-The series was produced by American toy company Funrise and animated by Canadian studio Bardel Entertainment.
+The series was produced by the Canadian animation studio Bardel Entertainment.